datashield/DSLite/README.md

 The following figure illustrates a setup where a single [DSLiteServer](https://github.com/datashield/DSLite/blob/master/R/DSLiteServer.R) holds several data frames and is used by two different DataSHIELD Connection ([DSConnection](https://github.com/datashield/DSI)) objects.
 All these objects live in the same R environment (usually the Global Environment).
-The "server" is responsible of managing DataSHIELD sessions that are implemented as distinct R environments inside of which R symbols are assigned and R functions are evaluated.
+The "server" is responsible for managing DataSHIELD sessions that are implemented as distinct R environments inside of which R symbols are assigned and R functions are evaluated.
 Using the [R environment](https://adv-r.hadley.nz/environments.html) paradigm ensures that the different DataSHIELD execution context
 (client and servers) are contained and exclusive from each other.